ReCreatem3-ui/J.A.R.V.I.S.-Knockoff/README.md

 ## 🗎 Adding Custom App Paths

-By default, Ada knows how to open common apps like Chrome, Discord, Notepad, etc. If an app fails to open, you can add it manually in `ada.py`.
+By default, Wilson knows how to open common apps like Chrome, Discord, Notepad, etc. If an app fails to open, you can add it manually in `wilson.py`.

 Find the `app_map` dictionary inside the `_open_application` function (search for `app_map = {`) and add your app like this: